benburton/trakio/README.md

 # trak.io

-trak.io is a software management tool built with [rails-api](https://github.com/rails-api) and [ember-js](https://github.com/emberjs).
+trak.io is a software management tool built as an exercise in learning [rails-api](https://github.com/rails-api) with [ember-js](https://github.com/emberjs).

 ## Setup